bozsahin/cogs579/README.md

 <em>auditorem non adiutorem</em>---Aaron Garrett

-1. A. Newell, H. Simon (1976).
-Computer Science as an empirical inquiry.
-CACM 19: 113-126.

-2. P. Brey (2000).
-Disclosive computer ethics.
-Computers and Society 30(4): 10-16.

-3. L. Floridi, ed.
-(2004).
-The Philosophy of Computing and Information.
-Blackwell.

-4. Raymond Turner (2008).
-The philosophy of computer science.
-Journal of Applied Logic 6:459.
+1. R. Hill(2014).
+What an algorithm is.
+Philosophy & Technology 29.1:35-59, 2016.

-5. Scot Aaronson.
+2. Scot Aaronson.
 Why should philosophers care about computational complexity.
 In Computability: Gödel, Turing, Church, and beyond.
 Copeland, Posy, Shagrir (eds).
 MIT Press.

+3. P. Brey (2000).
+Disclosive computer ethics.
+Computers and Society 30(4): 10-16.

+4. L. Pape and A. Kok (2011).
+Real-world limits to algorithmic intelligence.
+Artificial General Intelligence, Springer, 394-400.

+5. Krugel, Ostenmaier, Uhl.
+(2022).
+Zombies in the loop?
+Philosophy and Technology.

 6. C. Bozsahin, (2018).
 Computers aren’t syntax all the way down or content all the way up.
 Minds & Machines 28:543-567.